Office of Belonging and Engagement

 Camila Marquez

-This semester, the Office of Inclusive Excellence names Camila Márquez, Faculty Development Coordinator, SXU's DEI CHAMPion.
+This semester, the Office of Inclusive Excellence names Camila Márquez, Faculty Development Coordinator, as SXU's DEI CHAMPion.

 DEI Faculty Research Spotlight